Services

 - FAMILY OF ORIGIN -- Unresolved childhood issues impacting the relationship, current family of origin issues, coming out

-I'm curious about Ethical Non-Monogamy...
+I'm curious about Consensual Non-Monogamy (CNM)...

 There are many choices available to couples.
-Ethical non-monogamy (ENM) is a set of values that couples can choose to have in their relationships.
+Consensual non-monogamy (CNM) is a set of values that couples can choose to have in their relationships.
 If you are interested in this kind of relating, many questions and choices are important for your identity and journey.
 Ideally, these decisions and how you explore your relationships come from a place of agreement, trust, conflict resolution, boundary (not rule) exploration, and compersion.
 In therapy, we can help get you there, and we can also repair and promote collaborative, and healing communication.

 Through sex-positive therapy, you can have healthy conversations about curiosities, excitement, compersion, and novel peek experiences.